mattmaynes2/aria/reports/proposal/proposal.md

 based on historical decisions.
 The implementation of this algorithm will be configurable and tunable for optimal output.

+#### Training Method

+The server will be trained using a watch and learn method.
+A user will train the system by using a web interface or manual controls.
+The user will enter the desired action they would like the building to perform at a certain time, the server will store the current sensor information and the desired state.

 #### Central Control Server

 This server will encompass the machine learning algorithm as well as database management for logging